OVERVIEW

 Grade 6 - Challenging to Strenuous

-Longer, tougher, steeper hill sections, rough surfaces and many steps.
+Longer, tougher, steeper hill sections, rough terrain and many steps.
 Active lifestyle, good fitness and walking experience required.

 PRICE FROM